-- 2. Knowledge of pumping theory and characteristic, including types of cargo pumps and their safe operations - 2.1 Pump theory and characteristics including types of cargo pumps
+2. Knowledge of pump theory and characteristics, including types of cargo pumps and their safe operation

 A pump is a device that moves fluids (liquids or gases), or sometimes slurries, by mechanical action.
 In essence all pumps are similar in that there is an input and output and a means of motive power.
 Pumps that are part of machinery with a rotating element such as the main engine may be driven from it by gears but otherwise the motor can be an internal combustion engine, a hydraulic or electric motor.